What to Do if Your Flight is Cancelled or Delayed During Government Shutdown

 Be Flexible

-• Pack snacks, chargers and essential medications in your carry-on.
+• Pack snacks, portable chargers for electronics and essential medications in your carry-on.

 • Check out my in-flight essentials list.
 Don’t forget an extra change, flip-flops and undies.